giove91/arithmat/README.md

 ```sage
 from arithmat import *
 ```
-Alternatively, it is possible to import only specific classes:
+Alternatively, it is possible to import only specific classes.
+For example:
 ```sage
 from arithmat import ArithmeticMatroid, ToricArithmeticMatroid
 ```